 ELS is interested in people that are self motivated, team oriented, enthusiastic about their work, and people that are willing to learn and grow within their career.
 If you have a relevant education and you want us to know more about you, please contact us and let us know.

-Ecological Land Services, Inc. is seeking an experienced Biologist/Wetland Scientist to support work in the diverse field of environmental consulting located at our Washougal, Washington office.
-Successful candidates will be responsible for supporting a variety of our natural resources projects, with a primary focus on environmental permitting, in-field environmental analysis (wetland delineations, stream and habitat reconnaissance), and project management.
-A multidisciplinary science-based background, including, at a minimum, a Bachelor's Degree in Environmental or Natural Resource Sciences, and prior field experience of a similar nature is desired.
+Ecological Land Services, Inc. is seeking a Biologist/Wetland Scientist to support work in the diverse field of environmental consulting located at our Longview, Washington office.
+Successful candidates will be responsible for supporting a variety of our natural resource projects, with a primary focus on environmental permitting, in-field environmental analysis (wetland delineations, stream and habitat reconnaissance), and project management.
+A multidisciplinary science-based background, including, at a minimum, a bachelor’s degree in environmental or natural resource sciences, and prior environmental permitting and/or field experience of a similar nature is desired.
 Fieldwork may take place in a variety of environmental settings, potentially including working away from home, or working on foot in remote, mountainous, or uneven terrain.
-Our projects are located throughout Washington, Oregon and Alaska.
+Our projects are located throughout Washington, Oregon, and Alaska.
 Work may be performed in a wide variety of weather conditions.
 Candidates must also possess strong report writing and oral communication skills.
 Ability to work both independently using self-managing skills and contribute within a dynamic teamwork setting is desired.
-Salary range from $2,200 - $5,000 monthly (depending on experience), with benefits package.

-Responsibilities of the Biologist/Wetland Scientist may include, but are not limited to:
+Responsibilities of the biologist/environmental scientist may include, but are not limited to:

 • Preparation of wetland delineation reports, functional assessments, mitigation plans, and environmental compliance/permitting documents